An Interactive Guide To The Fourier Transform

 euler path

 Must we use imaginary exponents to move in a circle?
 Nope.
 But it's convenient and compact.
-We can separate the path into real and imaginary parts, but don't forget the big picture: we move in circles.
+And sure, we can describe our path as coordinated motion in two dimensions (real and imaginary), but don't forget the big picture: we're just moving in a circle.

 Following Circular Paths

-Let's say we're chatting on the phone and, like usual, I want us to draw the same circular path simultaneously (You promised!).
+Let's say we're chatting on the phone and, like usual, I want us to draw the same circle simultaneously.
+(You promised!)
 What should I say?

 • How big is the circle?
 (Amplitude, i.e. size of radius)